Woman Rapes Daughter’s 13-Year-Old Boyfriend But The Judge Lets Her Get Away With It

 A woman who raped her daughter’s 13-year-old boyfriend has astonishingly been spared a jail term.

 Elaine Goodman, a 46-year-old woman from Dover, Delaware pleaded guilty to charges of “third- and fourth-degree rape, unlawful sexual contact, and sexual solicitation of a child” back in November last year, but a judge at Kent County Superior Court decided that her acts were “an aberration” instead of a premeditated act, according to the Independent.
-Judge Robert Young noted that Goodman had showed remorse since the incident and cited her responsibilities which included taking care of elderly parents as reasons that she should be spared a jail term.
+Judge Robert Young noted that Goodman had shown remorse since the incident and cited her responsibilities which included taking care of elderly parents as reasons that she should be spared a jail term.

 Instead, the Judge gave the woman a two-year probation, deeming the punishment enough for raping a 13-year-old boy.

 According to Delaware Online, Goodman was first apprehended in November 2015 after Smyrna Police Department officials received reports of her having an inappropriate relationship with a 13-year-old.
-On further investigation, officers soon discovered that the Delaware woman had not only exchanged imprudent messages with the young boy, but had boasted about her relationship to a friend.
+On further investigation, officers soon discovered that the Delaware woman had not only exchanged imprudent messages with the young boy but had boasted about her relationship to a friend.

-The message, which has been reported by the Inquisitr earlier, read thus: “He [the teen] is so cute with a nice a** body.
+The message, which has been reported by the Inquisitr earlier, read, “He [the teen] is so cute with a nice a** body.
 I asked him what in the world are u doing with a body like that at 13.”

 According to the court documents, Goodman had sex with the boy in her car after the teenager had sneaked out of his home.
 Authorities had collected DNA evidence from the car as well as their digital exchanges, leaving little option for the woman but to plead guilty to the charges.
 The teen, who has not been named in the reports because of his age, had told interviewers that during the night in question, Elaine Goodman had taken “his you-know-what and put it in her you-know-what.”